SatviKaul/C/README.md

-# Programs in C language
+# Basic programs in C language